Deep Hedging Under Non-Convexity: Limitations and a Case for AlphaZero: Details on experiments

 The MuZero variant employed in these experiments incorporates a learned neural dynamics model.
 At the beginning of each training run, this dynamics model was trained to approximate the transition probabilities $p_u$, $p_d$, and $p_m$ conditioned on the current time step $t$ and stock price $X$.
 The network architecture consists of five linear layers with leaky ReLU activations and layer normalization.
 Training was conducted for $5{,}000$ epochs using the Adam optimizer (learning rate $0.001$) with a batch size of $32$, minimizing the Kullback–Leibler divergence between predicted transition probabilities and empirical frequencies in the training reservoir.

 During training, MCTS simulations were performed using synthetic market trajectories sampled from the learned dynamics model.
 After each search, environment transitions were executed using the true transition probabilities from the reservoir.
 Evaluation of the MuZero policy was performed without search, using only the policy network.
 For MuZero, the reward function is modeled after Equ.~\eqref{eq:targetProblem}, consistent with the formulation described in App.~\ref{app:toyMarketEnvs:trinomialAbsorbing}.
+Detailed hyperparameters for the MuZero model are displayed in Table~\ref{tab:a6_table}.